The following sections provide information on using PXE in ZENworks 11:

 Before you can use Preboot Services with PXE, you need to do the following:

-Install ZENworks 7.3 Linux Management on your imaging server.
-For more information, see the Novell ZENworks 7.3 Linux Management Installation Guide.
+Install Novell ZENworks 11.
+For more information, see the ZENworks 11 Server Installation Guide.

-Enable PXE on your ZENworks Linux Management devices.
-For more information, see Section 29.6, Enabling PXE on Devices.
+Enable PXE on your ZENworks devices.
+For more information, see Section 2.7, Enabling PXE on Devices.

-Have a standard DHCP server, either on your imaging server or on another network server.
+Have a standard DHCP server, either on your ZENworks Imaging Server or on another network server where ZENworks is not installed.
 For more information, see Configuring LAN Environments for Preboot Services.